SadBoxMan/SBM-ROR2-Shenanigans/Monstar Mod/readme.md

 #### Utility Variants:
 - Last Surprise
   - Turn invisible for about 5ish seconds.
 Stuns enemies on activation and on attacking out of it
-  - Taken from the Bandit
+  - Taken from the Unused Bandit character
+    - Known as [banditbodycloak] internally
   - Lowered the cooldown so that the Imp has more of an edge in battle
-- Providence's Escape (Rapture?)
+- Providence's Escape (Rapture?) {name WIP}
   - Teleports the player to a fixed location on the map, usually very high in the sky
   - Taken from the Imp Boss
   - It is actually broken, but at the same time it adds a bit of strategy to the Imp's Playstyle